-Allowed Administrative Claims and Professional Fee Claims incurred through the Effective Date shall be paid by Debtor on or before the later of the Effective Date or the Allowance Date, except as such administrative or professional claimants agree to another treatment.
+Allowed Administrative Claims and Professional Fee Claims incurred through the Effective Date shall be paid by the Disbursing Agent on or before the later of the Effective Date or the Allowance Date, except as such administrative or professional claimants agree to another treatment.

 ii.
 Treatment of Priority Unsecured Tax Claims.
-Allowed Priority Tax Claims shall be paid in full by the payment of Cash on the later of ten (10) days after the Effective Date or the Allowance Date.
-Debtor believes there are approximately \$21,384 of claimed Priority Unsecured Tax Claims.
+Allowed Priority Tax Claims shall be paid in full by the payment of Cash on the later of ten (10) days after the Effective Date or of ten (10) days after the Allowance Date.
+Debtor believes there are approximately \$67,000 of Priority Unsecured Tax Claims.
 Such claims are still being analyzed and objections are preserved.
 Debtor's secured tax claims shall be paid from cash at Closing.

 iii.
 U. S. Trustee Fees And Reporting.
 The Debtor shall pay the United States Trustee the appropriate sum required pursuant to 28 U.S.C. §1930(a)(6) within ten days of the entry of the confirmation order for pre-confirmation periods and simultaneously file with the Court the monthly operating reports for all pre-confirmation periods.
-Furthermore, the Debtor shall pay the United States Trustee the appropriate sum required pursuant to 28 U.S.C. §1930(a)(6) for post-confirmation periods and simultaneously file with the Court quarterly postconfirmation reports, until the earlier of the closing of this case by the issuance of a Final Decree by the Court, or upon the entry of an Order by this Court dismissing this case or converting this case to another chapter under the United States Bankruptcy Code.
+Furthermore, the Debtor shall pay the United States Trustee the appropriate sum required pursuant to 28 U.S.C. §1930(a)(6) for post-confirmation periods and simultaneously file with the Court quarterly post-confirmation reports, until the earlier of the closing of this case by the issuance of a Final Decree by the Court, or upon the entry of an Order by this Court dismissing this case or converting this case to another chapter under the United States Bankruptcy Code.

 O. Classified Claims.
-For purposes of the Second Amended Plan there shall be eleven (11) Classes of Claims and Interests as follows:
+For purposes of the Third Amended Plan there shall be eleven

+(11) Classes of Claims and Interests as follows:

-1. Treatment of Class 1 Secured Claim of the Schecher Group, Inc. Allowed Secured Claims in Class 1 shall be completely and fully satisfied upon Closing through the waiver and release of any and all claims held by Debtor against the Schecher Group, Inc.
+1. Treatment of Class 1 Secured Claim of the Schecher Group, Inc. Allowed Secured Claims in Class 1 shall be completely and fully satisfied by the following treatment: